By linking local reporters to America’s national media machine, producer forever changed the true-story business.

 Sounds simple enough.
 But to really understand IRD, imagine a creature perpetually in motion, powered by computers and phones, with 600 arms attached to it.
 The arms are small-town news reporters and freelancers, each transmitting breaking articles to the massive head—the editorial staff of IRD, which distills more than 100 story ideas a day down to the very best.

-“There really aren’t more than 20 top stories a day,” says Colbert.
+“There really aren’t more than 20 gems a day,” says Colbert.

 For the last 25 years, the company founder has also been a part-time training instructor at police, fire and military academies.
 That has left Colbert with an old-fashioned Rolodex containing hundreds of national contacts in public safety, law enforcement, the military and intelligence community.
 And they of course call in with breaking cases and alerts, too.

-“My staff loves it here because one day you’re working on a rescue story, the next one’s a medical miracle, the next a feature movie, the next a love story, the next an undercover operation, the next a child hero.
-There are never two days alike.”
+“My staff loves it here because one day you’re working on a rescue story, the next a medical miracle, then a feature movie, a love story, an undercover operation, a child hero — there are really never two days alike.”

 IRD then takes these off-the-grid tips to the network news development staffs, film producers, and publishers on a daily basis.